 Meaning and History

-Reflecting its dynamic and impactful presence, the brand identity of Raw is characterized by bold colors and edgy, modern typography.
+Reflecting its dynamic, impactful presence, Raw’s brand identity is characterized by bold colors and edgy, modern typography.
 The program’s logo, a sharp, angular representation of the word ‘Raw,’ encapsulates its raw energy and intensity.

 The brand’s tagline, “The longest running weekly episodic television show in history,” accentuates its continuity and longevity.
-This phrase highlights its sustained run and pays tribute to its consistency in delivering high-quality, gripping content week after week.
+This phrase highlights its sustained run and pays tribute to its consistent delivery of high-quality, gripping content weekly.

-Through its unique storytelling, featuring a blend of scripted drama and authentic wrestling action, the brand has managed to create an immersive universe of larger-than-life characters and gripping narratives.
-Each episode is a testament to its commitment to bringing the best of professional wrestling to the audience, a factor that has significantly contributed to its popularity.
+Through its unique storytelling, blending scripted drama and authentic wrestling action, the brand has created an immersive universe of larger-than-life characters and gripping narratives.
+Each episode is a testament to its commitment to bringing the best of professional wrestling to the audience, which has significantly contributed to its popularity.

 What is WWE Monday Night Raw?